computer-lab/computerlab.io/source/_posts/how-911-inspired-google-news-map-reduce.md

 These questions can be frustrating to engineers, who often respond by saying "the technology already exists!" or "you're slowing down innovation!".

-And, it's true that something like MapReduce would have been developed in the absence of 9/11.
+It's true that something like MapReduce would have been developed in the absence of 9/11.
 But, the punctured equilibrium created by violence can lead to new technology being hastily deployed to solve the wrong problems.
 For example, our government has expended vast resources to create comprehensive databases of